fjshadows/jet-sdk/README.md

 ```

-Using for getting product shipping exception
+[PRODUCTS]Using for getting product shipping exception

 ```javascript